gortonator/bsds-6650/assignments-2020/Assignment-2.md

 Next we need to design a database schema and deploy this to your MySQL RDS instance.
 You can choose another database if you like, but just be aware you may be on your own!

 Think carefully about the design as you need to support an insert-heavy workload while still supporting aggregate queries for the GET APIS(see lab 5).

+Also thnk carefully about indexing as inserts are slower when indexes exist on a table.
+You can read all about SQL indexes [here](https://www.tutorialspoint.com/mysql/mysql-indexes.htm).

 You then need build the servlet business logic to implement this API.
 Each API should: